-- Manager;
+• Manager;

 - Member of the Leaders Group;

-- Human Resource and Training Coordinator; or
+- Indigenous Employment and Training Coordinator; or

 - External member in the community.

 The Mentor does not need to be their direct Manager, but should be a senior person in the business or community that the Mentee feels comfortable with, trusts and respects.
-The nominated mentor must be approved by the General Manager and budget.
+The nominated mentor must be approved by the General Manager and Maja.